 Mr.Schmidt and Mr.Boone are Martha's history and Math teachers respectively.
-Mr. Broone has a prejudice against Martha.
-He wants that Martha, who is a Mexican-American girl, should not get the scholarship jacket, though she deserves it by merit.
+Mr. Boone has a prejudice against Martha.
+He does not want Martha, who is a Mexican-American girl, to win the scholarship jacket, though she deserves it by merit.
 He favours another girl Joan who is an American as well as the daughter of a school board member.
 But Mr.Schmidt firmly stands with truth and justice.
 He very angrily argues with Mr. Boone and declares that he will not take part in falsifying Martha's merit record.
 Martha happens to overhear this heated argument between her teachers and becomes very disappointed.
-The next day the Principal informs her that this year the scholarship is not free and she has to pay 15 dollars to get it.
-She informs her grandfather about this.
-Though he is an illiterate farmer, he takes firm decision not to pay and buy the scholarship.
-He asks Martha to tell the principal that 'if paid, it would not be a scholarship jacket'.
+The following day the Principal informs her that this year the scholarship is not free and she has to pay 15 dollars to get it.
+She becomes very upset, and feels like all her dreams about the scholarship got shattered.
+She informs her grandfather about this sad news.
+Though he is an illiterate farmer, he takes a firm decision not to pay and buy the scholarship jacket.
+He tells Martha to inform the principal that 'if he paid, it would not be a scholarship jacket'.
 His stand and statement were strong enough to make the principal and the school board change their wrong policy.
-Thus, finally Martha wins the award, her life's dream and the fruit of eight years' hard work.
+Thus, finally Martha wins the award, which is her life's dream and the fruit of eight years' hard work.